 - Place all in oven and roast until tomatoes are soft (about 30-35 minutes)

 - Meanwhile roast the red pepper on a grill, turning until skin is black all over, remove and place in a sealed plastic bag for 15 minutes

 - Remove pepper and peel off the blackened skin; dice and set aside

 - Open up garlic packet (garlic should be soft when pierced with fork)and squeeze out the roasted garlic (this will be hot so be careful)

-- In a medium pot combine the cooked tomatoes (I removed the skins off the romas), onions, vegetable broth, basil, garlic, red pepper and the juice from the baking dishes.
+- In a medium pot combine the cooked tomatoes (I removed the skins from the romas), onions, vegetable broth, basil, garlic, red pepper and the juice from the baking dishes.

 - Use an immersion blender to puree the mixture until really smooth (if you don't have a stick blender, use a regular blender but do in small batches and keep top open a bit to allow steam to escape)